legtvar/kafe/Docs/devlog/2022-08-11_historical-decisions.md

+---
+title: Historical Decisions
+tags: devlog
+date: 2022-08-11
+---

 # Historical Decisions

 These decisions were made before we started writing this devlog.
+(This page bears the date of the first commit to the KAFE repo.)
 Nevertheless, they are important to remember.

 ## Event Sourcing